pipe-cd/pipecd/docs/content/en/blog/terraform-module-pipecd.md

 For more details, check out the [documentation](/docs/user-guide/terraform-module-pipecd/) and the [example](https://github.com/pipe-cd/terraform-provider-pipecd/tree/main/example) in the repository.

-Please watch our Community Meeting #2. [@arabian9ts](https://github.com/arabian9ts), a maintainer of terraform-module-pipecd is explaining how to add an application step by step.
+Please watch our Community Meeting #2. [@arabian9ts](https://github.com/arabian9ts), a maintainer of terraform-module-pipecd explaned how to add an application step by step.

 {{< youtube B8NWgzLNe_o>}}